Tax Filing Advice for US Citizens Living Abroad

 The answer is yes.
 Even if you are enjoying your retirement abroad, you will likely still have to pay U.S. taxes.
 As long as you are a U.S. citizen, you are responsible for your U.S. tax obligations.

-Is e-file available for a U.S. expat return?
+Is an e-file available for a U.S. expat return?

 The IRS and the U.S. Department of Treasury allow expats to e-file both tax returns and the FBAR.
 The IRS allows for e-filing of all federal expat tax forms, including all schedules.